 Image from Airlinereporter.com

-If you fly between 4.30pm and 7pm on a weekday you can enjoy Koru Hour – New Zealand wines and beers or the classic L&P as well as your choice of Kapiti cheese and crackers or a savoury snack.
-Outside of this time you’ll still be served tea, coffee or water and a small snack such as a cookie time biscuit or vege crisps.
+Air New Zealand’s Koru Hour is between 4.30pm and 7pm on a weekday.
+If your flight takes off between these times you’ll can enjoy the Koru Hour flight service meaning New Zealand wines and beers or the classic L&P are served.
+Also part of the deal are your choice of Kapiti cheese and crackers or a savoury snack.
+Outside of this time you’ll still be served tea, coffee or water and a small snack such as a cookie time biscuit or corn chips.